OPCFoundation/UA-IIoT-StarterKit/docs/models/README.md

 A complete description of the field in the VendorNameplate can be found [here](https://reference.opcfoundation.org/DI/docs/4.5.2/).

-In the samples, the VendorNameplate is published by every subscriber.
+In the samples, every publisher publishes its VendorNameplate.
+Subscribers can use wildcard topic subscriptions to detect new publishers.

 ### Single LED
 The Single LED model describes a single LED that periodically turns on and off.
 The current state of the LED is publsihed.